timescale/docs/timescaledb/tutorials/grafana/grafana-variables.md

 of SQL query.

 Under the 'General' section, we’ll name our variable `payment_type` and give it a type of `Query`.
-Then, we’ll assign it the label of “Payment Type", which is how it will appear in a drop-down menu.
+Then, we’ll assign it the label of "Payment Type", which is how it will appear in a drop-down menu.

 We will select our data source and supply the query: